 It has been 24 years since Seattle was associated with America’s highest level of professional soccer.
 A bid to become an MLS charter member in 1994 was denied for lack of a suitable stadium.
 In 2005, a second run, for an expansion side, came up short.
 This time, all the pieces are in place: Allen’s Seahawks give the new club a top-class sports organization on Day One.
 Roth has a lofty vision for what the team and league can soon become, and Hanauer brings history of steadfast local involvement in the game.

 The yet-to-be-named team, the first in the Pacific Northwest, will begin play in 2009.
 The queue for seats starts immediately.
 In the first 24 hours following the announcement come 3,000 season ticket deposits.
 After one week, the demand rises to 6,500, then 10,000 after a month.

 The MLS announcement comes after months of buzz.
 Rumors of various potential owners circling the area come forth just as the Sounders season is gaining momentum.
 The USL team climbs the table while simultaneously blazing a path toward the U.S. Open Cup.
 Arch-rival Portland is vanquished, then MLS sides Chivas USA and Colorado, setting up a semifinal meeting with FC Dallas that’s decided in extra time.
 While the Sounders are eliminated, 2-1, they respond in strength.

 Seattle wins six of its final seven matches in regular season and playoffs, culminating in a convincing conquest in the USL championship game, 4-0 over Atlanta.
-Despite the rain, record crowd of nearly 5,000 at Starfire is in a celebratory mood from the outset, joyously marking the of the triumphant close of one era while beginning another.
+Despite the rain, a record crowd of nearly 5,000 at Starfire is in a celebratory mood from the outset, joyously marking the triumphant close of one era while beginning another.